Monday, August 11, 2025

 dbForge SQL Complete add-in for SSMS review

-dbForge SQL Complete offers a lot of helpful and necessary features, such as context-based code completion, object suggestions, code refactoring, SQL snippets, grid aggregates, history execution, navigation between blocks, etc. With the object and variable renaming capabilities, code readability can be greatly improved.
+dbForge SQL Complete offers a lot of helpful and necessary features, such as context-based code completion, object suggestions, code refactoring, SQL snippets, grid aggregates, history execution, navigation between blocks, etc. The object and variable renaming capabilities significantly enhance code readability.
 If there is a need to customize SQL code formatting, developers can easily apply formatting styles and profiles.

 Conclusion